-Consult your family’s healthcare provider if you feel you have a condition you feel may preclude you from getting vaccinated.
-The rest of us have a once-in-a-lifetime chance to be part of a life-saving solution for our entire planet!
+Consult your family’s healthcare provider if you feel you have a condition that may preclude you from getting vaccinated.

 - Both vaccines available are safe and effective.
 They prevent COVID and are widely proving to have few side effects.
 Find details here about how the U.S. is ensuring the safety of COVID vaccines.